 The architecture also included Environment and Shared VPCs, which are virtual networks dedicated to each AWS account and logically isolated from other AWS virtual networks.
 They enable AWS resources to be launched into a predefined virtual network.

 In addition, API Gateway Private Integrations are used to create API endpoints that are integrated with each VPC.
 This way, users can access HTTP(S) resources within the VPC without being exposed to the public internet.
 A single, common Network Load Balancer (NLB) sends requests to multiple destinations in each VPC, including all API Gateway Private Integrations.
 The link between each VPC and the NLB is provided by Elastic Load Balancing.

-For security, AWS Key Management Service (KMS) is used to create and control data encryption keys using Hardware Security Modules (HSMs) to protect their security.
+AWS Key Management Service (KMS) creates and controls data encryption keys using Hardware Security Modules (HSMs) to protect their security.
 In addition, AWS IAM gives authenticated users temporary, limited privilege credentials, which are then used to access AWS resources.
 And EC2 Systems Manager Parameter Store provides secure, hierarchical storage for managing configuration data and secrets.

 With the new environment in place, AWS Lambda is used for scheduling development and test environment run times, with functions for stopping and starting the environment.

 Dollar Tree gained a flexible, secure, highly available environment to host its ecommerce application.
 The company benefited from having a trusted AWS partner, ClearScale, who has deep expertise in handling even the most complex requirements and accelerating the speed of innovation.